IRON & COAL

 Projection design S KATY TUCKER | Video engineering PAUL VERSHBOW

-World Premiere at Strathmore also featuring:
+World Premiere at Strathmore featured:

 Alexandria Harmonizers, Maryland Classic Youth Orchestras of Strathmore, Young Artists of America, and Strathmore Children’s Chorus